fdvll/pet-simulator-99/README.md

     SERVER_HOP = true, -- server hop after breaking all chests SERVER_HOP_DELAY = 1, -- delay in seconds before server hopping (set to 0 for no delay)
     CHEST_BREAK_DELAY = 2, -- delay before breaking next chest
-}
+    TIMER_SEARCH_DELAY = 0 -- if you are crashing or lagging, increase this value, otherwise leave it as is }

 loadstring(game:HttpGet("https://raw.githubusercontent.com/fdvll/pet-simulator-99/main/autoChest.lua"))()